 Adopting such a frame of reference, the 2018-2020 Saturn in Capricorn transit seemed to have characterized a timespan when governments worldwide became more authoritarian and human rights began to be reduced, global warming began to seem undeniable (or at least, hard to deny), the world became less united and hard borders began to spring up everywhere (Trump’s wall, Europe’s legislation against refugees, Brexit, China’s crackdown on HK and the Uighurs, Russia’s effort to deny Ukraine entering the EU and other such unwelcome developments).
 Maybe it is also the place to point out that Saturn’s night domicile is Capricorn, but as events have shown worldly manifestations were less then ideal, albeit they remained true to the Capricorn symbolism of authority, bureaucracy, conservatism and regulation.

 Adjacent signs are often very much unlike each other, this can be seen in their differences by element and mode.
 Likewise, we can expect the Saturn in Aquarius period to differ significantly from the current Saturn in Capricorn period.
 We’ve already seen from the historical examples above that a few major counter trends might be on the way in.
-Namely, dissolution of current power structures, gradual expansion of social freedoms and civic rights, breaks in the status qua and scientific advancement.
+Namely, dissolution of current power structures, gradual expansion of social freedoms and civic rights, breaks in the status quo and scientific advancement.
 On a different note, technology might notch up the sharing economy to new heights.
 Likewise, peer to peer money transfer technology (like Bitcoin) will definitely claim a larger market share and begin to replace the old model of banks.
 Also on the topic of technology the internet giants; Amazon, Google, Facebook and Apple may finally start to be regulated and taxed, as befitting Saturn's restricting nature.

 Saturn in Pisces might be too far away and too weird and unexpected to be foretold as easily, but we might as well try.
 Again with the climate crisis theme, nations might find themselves dealing with faster and more volatile rises in sea levels, there might be a fresh water shortage in different areas around the globe, and floods could prove to be a problem as well.
 Why so negative?
 Saturn is related to challenges and karma after all.
 If this will prove to be the case, we would need to do a good job in the coming three years in terms of developing green solutions, green technology and becoming more united.
 That is, If we want to face the third millennium successfully and survive.
 Moreover, religion and spirituality will probably make a big comeback, as some people will undoubtedly become disillusioned with the all-pervading scientific world view.
 No doubt some will search for an alternative.
 This may also be a reaction to society’s growing reliance, and dependence, on science during the Saturn in Aquarius period.
 Also on the topic of science, the Saturn in Pisces timespan may be characterized by big advancements in biology, genetics, chemistry and maybe cloning.
 All the soft and “watery” sciences, so to speak.
 Politically speaking, we can be fairly certain that after Saturn’s five years sojourn in Saturn-ruled signs, some people will become disillusioned by politics and governments all together, thus a period of socio-political experimentation will ensue.
 Maybe anarchism will come in vague, maybe there will be a phase of new nations building, and maybe other forms of organization will become prominent.
 Concerning this final point we must remember that Pisces is a sign which marches to the beat of one’s own drum.